 During a preliminary stage, internal documents covering Plan’s entire experience with decentralization, relevant academic and professional literature, and practice in other (INGO and private sector) organizations were reviewed.
 Concurrently, each Region named a team to carry out a study of current structures and make recommendations.
 An extensive organizational design survey was circulated, collecting information about individual jobs, office workflow, and work-related communication from 232 managerial and professional staff in Regional Offices, Country Offices (where they existed), and Field Offices in all Plan regions.
 An expert external consultant (Dr Tony Dibella, who had worked with the organizational learning team at MIT) advised this process.

 As a result, a set of general design options were presented to the Plan’s senior management (which I was a part of, of course.)
-Results of the ensuing, robust, discussion are shown below.
+Results of the ensuing, robust, discussion are shown below; here I am quoting from a record of our decision which I have on file:

 Senior Management Agreements Made Regarding Regional Structure